University of Michigan Euthanasia Guidelines

 - The only acceptable routes of administration are IC and IV.

-- Rapid freezing (e.g., liquid nitrogen) should only be used for reptiles, amphibians weighing <4g and <5-day-old altricial rodents.
+- Rapid freezing (e.g., liquid nitrogen) should only be used for adult and larval fish, reptiles and amphibians weighing <4g and <5-day-old altricial rodents.
 In all cases, animals must be anesthetized or rendered unconscious prior to freezing.

 - Unacceptable methods for any species include: chloroform, carbon monoxide, formaldehyde, and non-penetrating captive bolt.